-Jurisdiction Entity type Auditor remuneration disclosure requirement Singapore Listed entities Code of Corporate Governance - Practice Guidance 10: Audit Committee (page 17) "The AC should report to the Board how it has discharged its responsibilities and whether it was able to discharge its duties independently.
-The activities the ACs should report to the Board include: (c) the AC's assessment of the independence and objectivity of the external auditors, taking into consideration the requirements under the Accountants Act (Chapter 2) of Singapore, including but not limited to, the aggregate and respective fees paid for audit and non-audit services and the cooperation extended by Management to allow an effective audit. " South Africa Municipalities, municipal entities, and national and provincial organs of state to the extent of their financial dealings with municipalities.
-There is no requirement in South Africa for other entities to disclose remuneration for audit-services or non-audit services.
-Local Government: Municipal Finance Management Act Other compulsory disclosures "125.
-(1) The notes to the financial statements of a municipality must include- (c) the total amounts paid in audit fees, taxes, levies, duties and pension and medical aid contributions, and whether any amounts were outstanding as at the end of the financial year" ИК Companies that are not small or medium-sized companies.
-Types of companies include: Limited and unlimited companies
+Jurisdiction Entity type Auditor remuneration disclosure requirement Singapore Listed entities Auditor remuneration disclosure requirement Singapore Exchange Rulebooks: Mainboard Rules Chapter 12 Circulars, Annual Reports And Electronic Communications Part III Annual Reports 1207(6)(a) and Catalist Rules Chapter 12 Circulars, Annual Reports And Electronic Communications Part III Annual Reports 1204(6)(a) " The annual report must contain enough information for a proper understanding of the performance and financial conditions of the issuer and its principal subsidiaries, including at least the following:- (6)(a) The aggregate amount of fees paid to auditors, broken down into audit and non-audit services.
+If there are no audit or non-audit fees paid, to make an appropriate negative statement.
+Code of Corporate Governance - Practice Guidance 10: Audit Committee (page 17) "The AC should report to the Board how it has discharged its responsibilities and whether it was able to discharge its duties independently.
+The activities the ACs should report to the Board include: (c) the AC's assessment of the independence and objectivity of the external auditors, taking into consideration the requirements under the Accountants Act (Chapter 2) of Singapore, including but not limited to, the aggregate and respective fees paid for audit and non-audit services and the cooperation extended by Management to allow an effective audit.
+South Africa Municipalities, municipal entities, and national and provincial organs of state to Local Government: Municipal Finance Management Act Other compulsory disclosures "125.
+(1) The notes to the financial statements of a municipality must include-